TomSoderling/dev-days-labs/HandsOnLab/README.md

 ### Text to Speech

 If we open up **DetailsPage.xaml.cs** we can now add a few more click handlers.
-Let's start with the button named "ButtonSpeak", where we will use the [Text To Speech Plugin](https://github.com/jamesmontemagno/TextToSpeechPlugin) to read back the speaker's description.
+Let's start with the button named `ButtonSpeak`", where we will use the [Text To Speech Plugin](https://github.com/jamesmontemagno/TextToSpeechPlugin) to read back the speaker's description.

 28.)
 In the constructor, add a clicked handler below the BindingContext: